maanemann/devMap/README.md

-# devMap
+# devmap
-A map in the making of relevant frontend development tools, made in Obsidian
+Experiment in options for visually mapping development tools as interconnected nodes, exporting an Obsidian canvas for hosting with nice interactivity.